g-wilson/wrender/README.md

   - The default path is `/crop/:width/:height/:origin`
   - Resizes the source image to the desired dimensions (maintaining aspect ratio), then performs a crop from the centre.

+## Origins

+Origins describe where the original image content is coming from.
+They append the path in the recipe, replacing `/:origin` with their path, and can be used to obfuscate the original source of the images.

+### Built-in origins

+If you omit `origins` from the config object you supply to *wrender*, the default HTTP origin will be used.

+- **HTTP**
+  - Fetch source images from an external HTTP(S) source
+  - Exposed at `wrender.origins.http()`
+  - Function taking entirely optional `opts`:
+    - `prefix` - add a prefix to the origin to avoid catch-all usage
+    - `defaults` - pass a set of default options to `request.defaults`
+    - `whitelist` - pass a whitelist in micromatch format for hostnames to allow (see examples)
+    - `blacklist` - pass a whitelist in micromatch format for hostnames to deny (see examples)
+  - The default path is `/:source`, which makes this origin act as a catch-all
+  - **If you require a query string** then you must url-encode the entire `:source`, otherwise Express will strip the query string
+- **FS**
+  - Exposed at `wrender.origins.fs()`
+  - Function taking opts
+    - `prefix` - optionally add a prefix to the origin to avoid catch-all usage
+    - `mount` - optionally define the start mount for the source, e.g. `/data`
+  - The default path is `/:source`, which makes this origin act as a catch-all

 ## API

 ```js